justice-rage/PNW-Mutual-Aid-API/README.md

 # PNW-Mutual-Aid-API

 #### An Independent Project for Ruby on Rails - Building an API for Team Week!
 ##### Exercising our skills in building API endpoints, adding routes, concerns, modules, handling exceptions and adding success messages.
-Passing parameters into a GET route, utilizing FactoryBot for DRY and thorough testing of the Rails API.
+Passing parameters into a GET route, utilizing FactoryBot for thorough unit testing of the Rails API.
 Providing CRUD functionality with proper documentation.

-#### By Justice Douglas, Rosie Gardner, Rob Sameh, Hans J. Schroeder
+#### By Justice Douglas, Rosie Gardner, Rob Sameh & Hans J. Schroeder

 ## Technologies Used